Do You Have to Pay a Credit Card Charge-Off?

 Here's how it happens: after missing six payments in a row, credit card issuers declare a delinquent account "charged off."
 Unfortunately, by the time you're that far behind on your payments, it's far more difficult to get your account caught up again.

 What Exactly Is a Charge-Off?

-When creditors charge off accounts, they're declaring it a loss and writing it off on their own taxes.
+If you haven't made a minimum payment for more than 180 days, your lender will likely consider your account a charge-off, essentially declaring it's no longer an asset.
+When creditors charge off accounts, they're marking it as a loss and writing it off on their own accounting books.
 As a result, the creditor might owe the federal government a little less.

 Do You Still Have to Pay a Charged-Off Credit Card?

 Even though the credit card issuer has declared a loss on your account, you're still responsible for repaying the debt.
-The only exceptions are when you have the debt discharged in bankruptcy or the creditor cancels the debt for some reason.
-Barring either of those events, the creditor can (and probably will) still attempt to collect on the debt and might even assign or sell the debt to a third-party debt collector who will pick up the collection activities.
+The creditor can (and probably will) still attempt to collect the debt and might even assign or sell the debt to a third-party debt collector who will pick up the collection activities.

 Rather than having the convenience of paying your balance over time, the full balance of the charge-off is due.
 You may be able to negotiate with the creditor for a short-term installment plan, but this is ultimately at the creditor's (or the collection agency's) discretion.
 It all depends on how likely they think they are to get the full amount from you.

 You won't be responsible for paying a charge-off if the debt is discharged in bankruptcy or the creditor cancels the debt.